New Paragraph

 Women’s Right to Vote

-All-woman ensemble from Orchestra 2001, members of Girls High School Chorus
+An all-woman ensemble from Orchestra 2001 with 25 members of the Girls High School Chorus

 Dilworth Plaza – City Hall